911218sky/AEUSTRandomIp/README.md

 - Make sure you run PowerShell **as Administrator**.
 - Confirm you have an active **physical** network adapter up and connected.
 - If nothing happens, check the script output for errors regarding IP assignment or adapter selection.

-## License

-This project is licensed under the [MIT License](LICENSE).
-Feel free to fork, customize, and contribute back!